rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! question "worshipped the beast"

-Chiliastic views often fixate on the beast in Revelation, missing that this is a direct reference to the *Old Testament* prophecies, specifically the fourth beast in the vision of Daniel,
+Chiliastic views often fixate on the beast in Revelation, ignoring that this is a direct reference to the *Old Testament* prophecies, specifically the fourth beast in the vision of Daniel,

 !!! quote "Daniel 7:7"